 The Students Council provides a platform to contribute to the academic environment and the community of students and staff at UCF.
-Through discussing the curriculum, organizing students' exchanges with other Liberal Arts programs, organizing conferences and talks, or assembling fellow students to pursue a common passion - there are many ways to get involved.
+Be it discussing the curriculum, organizing students' exchanges with other Liberal Arts programs, organizing conferences and talks, or assembling fellow students to pursue a common passion - there are many ways to get involved.
 Ultimately, the Students Council thrives because of you, the LAS students.
 We could not be happier to welcome you into our community and encourage you to participate!

 You are eager to get involved?
-Excellent, we will soon provide you with further information about how to get involved.
-Nevertheless, if you would like to get a first glimpse of student life at UCF, we encourage you to check out our website where you can find more information about our structure as well as the dates of our regular meetings: www.studentscouncil.de.
+Wonderful!
+Join us for our weekly meetings Mondays at 7 PM (location/link will be provided) and please come to our first General Assembly of the semester.
+More information will follow.
+Furthermore, if you would like to get a first glimpse of student life at UCF, we encourage you to check out our website: www.studentscouncil.de.
 If you have any further questions, feel free to get in touch with us!
 We are looking forward to meeting you all soon.

-LAS Executive Organizers - Teodora Stojanovic, Mathias Hempfling and Julian Schäfer: studentscouncil@ucf.uni-freiburg.de
+LAS Executive Organizers - Cristina Suckau, Jule Schürmann and Sarah Gouverneur studentscouncil@ucf.uni-freiburg.de

-LAS Mediators - Rosa-Lena Lange, Lauren Powers and Paulinus Burger: lasstudentsmediator@gmail.com
+LAS Mediators - Kimmy Shah, Jule Sommer and Mathis Spranzel lasstudentsmediator@gmail.com